hashicorp/packer/website/source/docs/builders/azure.html.md

     `USGovernmentCloud` and `AzureUSGovernmentCloud` are also supported.

 -   `custom_data_file` (string) Specify a file containing custom data to inject into the cloud-init process.
-The contents of the file are read, base64 encoded, and injected into the ARM template.
+The contents of the file are read and injected into the ARM template.
 The custom data will be passed to cloud-init for processing at the time of provisioning.
 See [documentation](http://cloudinit.readthedocs.io/en/latest/topics/examples.html) to learn more about custom data, and how it can be used to influence the provisioning process.